 6. Awaken the Giant Within – Anthony Robbins

 One of the best life coaches, Anthony Robbins, penned down the most influential book that has ever been written by anyone in self-help literature.
 He understands what it takes to help people reach their highest potential… and break the draining habits.
 Awaken The Giant Within will pump you up to take immediate control of your emotional destiny.
 Between the cover, you will find the required details to excel your powers at the mental, physical, and financial levels… including improving self-esteem and confidence-building mindset.
 Unlike others, the book not only stresses upon theories but also gives actionable steps to reach from where you are right now to where you see yourself to be.

 7. Mindset: The New Psychology of Success By Carol Dweck

 Mindset is a book for ambitious and passionate folks who are hungry for success in life.
 The word success is not specific to a career or a business alone.
-But it it what we desire the most in all the areas of our life.
+But it is what we desire the most in all the areas of our life.
 Probably, you are also aspiring for a good career. job, financial stability, healthy relationship, etc. If you are one of those rare people, Mindset by Dr. Carol S. Dweck is for you.
-The author believes that it is not our ability or background that creates the platform of success rather it is our mindset that brings the fame and riches of the world.
-Similarly, to improve self-esteem and confidence, we need a right sort of mindset and sense of love towards ourselves.
+The author believes that it is not our ability or background that creates the platform of success rather it is our mindset that brings fame and riches of the world.
+Similarly, to improve self-esteem and confidence, we need the right sort of mindset and a sense of love towards ourselves.

 I hope that you enjoy reading the list of books to improve self-esteem and confidence.
 Let me know the books you have already read in the comments section below.